Teaching Good Practices (K-12)

 - How to learn in an e-learning format:

-Don't overload the learn, try to limit the ways that you allow students to learn each assignment.
+Don't overload the learner, try to limit the ways that you allow students to learn each assignment.
 For example, instead of giving 5 different resources to learn the content, choose two ways such as audio and written.
 This will allow for students to not be overwhelmed by course content.
 You will have a chance later in the course to offer another format for the students to learn from.

 - How to use a forum in a class?